terminatorul/xref-tag/README.md

 SConstruct Tools and Builders for generating tag and cross-reference files on Linux for C and C++.

-A tag here is the file position where a symbol in the source code (a function, class, variable, ...) is defined.
-A cross-reference or reference list is the set of file positions where a symbol is referenced (used), for example all locations where a given function is called.
+A "tag" here is the file position where a symbol (a function, class, variable, ...) is defined in the source code.
+A cross-reference or reference list is the set of file positions where a symbol is referenced (used), for example all locations where a function is called.

 ## Installation